Skip to main content

 Community Schools Coach

-For over 25 years, Jennifer Steiner has been an equity-centered educator – first in the classroom as a teacher then as an instructional coach, school principal, district leader, and leadership coach.
+For thirty years, Jennifer Steiner has been an equity-centered educator – first in the classroom as a teacher then as an instructional coach, school principal, leadership coach and assistant superintendent of schools.
 She is deeply passionate about supporting current and future educators, administrators, and systems to question their practices in order to interrupt systemic inequities baked into our system and achieve equity for the each and every.

 As a school principal for over twelve years, she supported her staff in questioning how their identity impacted the ways in which they set up systems unintentionally perpetuating inequities in their classrooms and supported them to create culturally responsive lessons through regular observation, coaching, and collaboration with their peers.
 With families, she focused on creating a community school environment where families saw themselves as true partners in their student’s education, and each and every student felt seen and heard.